 '''

 clear (allVolumes | volume [volumeName] |

-volumes [volumeName1 ... volumeNameN])
+volumes ["volumeName1" ... "volumeNameN"]) unreadableSectors

-unreadableSectors

 '''

-Parameter Description The setting to clear unreadable sector information from all of the volumes in the storage array.

-Parameter Description volume or volumes The name of the specific volume for which you are retrieving information.
+Parameter Description allVolumes The setting to clear unreadable sector information from all of the volumes in the storage array. volume or volumes The name of the specific volume for which you are retrieving information.
 Enclose the volume name in square brackets ([]).
 If the volume name has special characters, you also must enclose the volume name in double quotation marks ("") inside square brackets.
 If the volume name consists only of numbers, such as "1002," you also must enclose the volume name in double quotation marks ("") inside square brackets.
 You can enter more than one volume name.
-Enclose all of the volume names in one set of double quotation marks (" ") inside square brackets ([]).
+Enclose all of the volume names in one set of square brackets ([]).
+Enclose each volume name in double quotation marks (" ").
 Separate each volume name with a white space.